 Ok, that’s all for now.

-I hope you enjoyed this blog post and found it helpful.
+I hope you enjoyed this blog post to help you find that perfect tone of a story and found the writing ideas helpful.
 There are loads of tips and tricks here to help you get a great start on your next story.

 Above all, I hope you found some good story ideas that inspire you to create from the writer’s voice that thrills you to the bone.